- A histiocytoma is a type of skin tumor that affects young dogs and relatively benign.

 Diagnosing Canine Histiocytomas

+What should you do if you find a pink bump on your dog?
 If you suspect your dog has a histiocytoma, it’s important to visit the veterinarian.
-Although histiocytomas are almost always benign, they look very similar to a more serious tumor called a mast cell tumor, so it’s important for vets to take a look to help to distinguish the two.
+Although histiocytomas are almost always benign, they look very similar to a more serious skin cancer called a mast cell tumor, so it’s important for vets to take a look to help to distinguish the two.

 Your veterinarian will look closely at the lump and feel it to see whether it’s painful or bothers the dog, as well as checking over your dog generally.
 They will likely recommend further testing to help to differentiate the histiocytoma from a mast cell tumor.

 One easy way to get a diagnosis is by taking a needle biopsy, also called a fine needle aspirate.
 This involves sticking a needle into the lump and wiggling it around to get some cells for analysis.
-In many dogs, this can be done without sedation.
-The cells are placed onto a microscope slide for examination (also called cytology).
+In many dogs, sedation isn’t necessary for this procedure.
 Your veterinarian or a lab specialist will assess the appearance of the cells and the type of cell—a lot of histiocytes usually means a histiocytoma, while a lot of mast cells would indicate a mast cell tumor.
-This method of biopsy doesn’t always provide an answer, as sometimes the cells are too few, there are too many cells close together in the slides,, or the cells are too damaged to provide a clear answer.
+This method of biopsy doesn’t always provide an answer.
+Sometimes there aren’t enough cells, they’re too close together on the slides, or they are too damaged to provide a clear answer.

 Another option is an excisional biopsy.
 This involves surgically removing the lump and sending it off to a laboratory for analysis.
 They will slice the lump into very thin sections for viewing under a microscope (called histology).
-There is a higher cost associated with this method, and your dog would need an anesthetic, but it can be useful in some situations.
+This method generally costs more, and your dog would need an anesthetic, but it can be useful in some situations.
 There are no mistakes with histology, as the whole lump is available for viewing, so your veterinarian should definitely get an answer.

 How to Treat Histiocytoma in Dogs

-Histiocytomas usually spontaneously regress, meaning they go away on their own and do not need treating.
+Histiocytoma in dogs usually spontaneously regress, meaning they go away on their own and do not need treating.
 However, treatment is sometimes necessary.
 Ulcerated histiocytomas can quickly become infected, and antibiotics may be needed.
-Additionally, histiocytomas that are causing a big problem to the dog because of their location or because they are irritated often require surgical removal despite being benign.
+Additionally, histiocytomas that become problematic due to their location often require surgical removal despite being benign.

 Medications for Dog Histiocytomas

 Most histiocytomas will clear up on their own, but sometimes medications may be necessary.
-Antibiotics may be needed for histiocytomas that become infected.
-Cleaning solutions containing chlorhexidine or iodine may also be prescribed for ulcerated histiocytomas in order to help prevent infection.
+Your dog may need antibiotics for an infected histiocytoma.
+Your vet may also prescribe cleaning solutions containing chlorhexidine or iodine for ulcerated histiocytomas in order to help prevent infection.

 Home Treatments for Histiocytomas